rschristopher/rschristopher.github.io/src/saving/sovereignty/level-6.md

 ---

-## Conclusion

-Stamping your seed phrase into durable materials with a tungsten kit ensures resilience against fire, flood, or time.

-To get started:

-1. Acquire stainless steel dog tags (or fender washers) and a tungsten stamping kit from a craft store or online.
-2. Stamp your seed phrase in a private, offline environment, verifying each word.
-3. Test the backup on an offline wallet to confirm accuracy.
-4. Store multiple backups in secure, separate locations using tamper-evident containers.
-5. Destroy temporary paper backups and maintain air-gap discipline.

----

 *Disclaimer*: Metal seed backups require meticulous handling and secure storage.
 Verify material quality, stamp accurately, and protect backups from theft or exposure.
 Self-custody carries risks, and you are responsible for protecting your Bitcoin.